Andy Rathbone: Early life and education

-Rathbone was born in San Diego, California and attended Clairemont High School, where he was befriended by writer Cameron Crowe who was undercover as a student to research for his book, Fast Times at Ridgemont High, which was published in 1981 released as a movie in 1982.
+Rathbone was born in San Diego, California and attended Clairemont High School, where he was befriended by writer Cameron Crowe who was undercover as a student to research for his book, Fast Times at Ridgemont High, which was published in 1981 and released as a movie in 1982.

 Mark "The Rat" Ratner, the shy teenager who has a crush on Jennifer Jason Leigh's character in the movie, was modeled on Rathbone, who was called "A Rat" by peers.
 The portrayal embarrassed Rathbone, who said "all the nerdy things I did were attributed to me and all the cool things I did attributed to someone else."
 He considered legal action but dropped it after talking to Crowe.
 Rathbone later said, "I didn't have too much going for me, and it hit hard".
 He was later featured in an article called "Geek God" in the March 13, 1995 issue of People magazine.

 Rathbone attended San Diego State University, where he majored in comparative literature and was the editor-in-chief of the Daily Aztec newspaper.
 He took three years off following the release of Fast Times at Ridgemont High, returning in 1984 and graduating in 1986.